Neonatal Jaundice

 Table of content

 Neonatal jaundice is a common condition in newborns characterized by yellowing of the skin and the whites of the eyes.
 This discoloration is caused by an excess of bilirubin, a yellow pigment produced during the normal breakdown of red blood cells.
 In newborns, the liver is often not mature enough to process bilirubin effectively, leading to its accumulation.
 While mild jaundice is typically harmless and resolves on its own, severe cases require medical intervention to prevent complications such as brain damage.
+If you’re looking for effective newborn jaundice treatment, understanding this condition is crucial.

 Types of Neonatal Jaundice